cogentcore/.github/README.md

 # .github

-GitHub profile information for Cogent Core.
+GitHub profile information and community files for Cogent Core.